 What Visa do most digital nomads usually get?

 People from nearly 170 countries around the globe don’t even have to apply for a visa to enter Indonesia.
-There’s 30-day of access available with just a punch in the passport.
+There’s a 30-day of access available with just a punch in the passport.

 Of course, that’s not ideal if you were planning on staying longer, and it’s important to stress that Indo’s visa waiver is solely for tourism.
 Digital Nomads use it at their own risk.